 Females of this large bodied species can attain snout-vent lengths of over 225 mm, though most adults range from 85 to 150 mm.
-Adult males are yellowish-brown in color, with the yellow being most pronounced along the sides and the throat.
+Adult males are smaller and yellowish-brown in color, with the yellow being most pronounced along the sides and the throat.
 Females and immature males have irregular brown blotches on their dorsal surface.
 The skin of both sexes is covered by irregularly scattered warts.
 In sexually active males these warts bear horny spicules.
 The parotoids are relatively large and often triangular and swollen in appearance.
 Cranial ridges are well developed.
 The tympanum is distinct, and the interorbital is concave.
 The webbing is poorly developed.
 The nuptial pads in the males are dark on the first 3 fingers (Easteal 1963).

 Distribution and Habitat

 Country distribution from AmphibiaWeb's database: Anguilla, Bolivia, Brazil, Cayman Islands, Colombia, Costa Rica, Ecuador, French Guiana, Guyana, Peru, Suriname, Trinidad and Tobago, United States, Venezuela.
 Introduced: Antigua and Barbuda, Aruba, Australia, Barbados, Dominican Republic, Fiji, Grenada, Guadeloupe, Guam, Haiti, Jamaica, Japan, Martinique, Mauritius, Montserrat, Northern Mariana Islands, Papua New Guinea, Philippines, Puerto Rico, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Solomon Islands, Taiwan, Virgin Islands, U.S..

 U.S. state distribution from AmphibiaWeb's database: Florida, Hawaii, Texas